soxofaan/hellobuildout/README.md

 [Developing Django apps with zc.buildout by Jacob Kaplan-Moss](http://jacobian.org/writing/django-apps-with-buildout/).

 This project was a dummy project to play with and better understand Buildout.
-I hope that by sharing it, I make the make the road to understanding Buildout for one or two people a bit easier.
+I hope that by sharing it, I make the road to understanding Buildout a bit less bumpy for one or two people.

 What's included?